GoEco > Africa > South Africa > Wildlife Rehabilitation Center

 Your Schedule at a Glance (Minimum two-week commitment):

 Arrival Day, Monday: Arrive at Eastgate Airport (HDS), Hoedspruit.
 You will be picked up at the airport and taken to your accommodation at the wildlife rehabilitation center.
-Your accommodation is on the center grounds, so take some time to explore and get settled in before you begin your volunteer work the following day.
+Enjoy an educational tour through the rehab and an introduction talk from your volunteer coordinator about volunteer life at the rehab.

 Remaining Weeks: Remaining weeks will follow the schedule of volunteering Monday-Saturday and having Sundays mostly free.
 Departures are on Monday.